lukeasrodgers/frepl/README.md

 There are a lot of deficiencies with this code, namely:

-* Only knows how to classify/parse a limited set of Fortran
+* Only knows how to classify/parse a limited set of Fortran.
 * IO is severely hampered; basically you can't do the I part.
 I have some ideas about how to sort of accomplish this but they are half-baked and convoluted.
 Also I'm not sure this is even really that important.
 * Parsing is pretty dumb.
-I think a real lexer/parser approach is not appropriate here, but there are definitely better ways to do what I'm doing.
+It uses complicated and somewhat opaque regexes in places where a real lexer/parser approach might be more appropriate, though might also be overkill.

 ## Project plans

 See issue tracker.

+## Known issues

+* Frepl is only able to correctly classify a subset of legal Fortran.
+At the same time, Frepl will also happily accept some illegal Fortran, and wait for the compiler to tell you about the problem.
+The UX here is not great.
+* When specifying parameter and dimension in a declaration, parameter must currently come first, e.g. `integer, parameter, dimension(:) :: a`.

 ## Installation